jessicafuller808/jessicafuller808/README.md

 Hi 👋 I'm Jessica Fuller
 ===============================

-a Web Developer who's fascinated with UI design.
+A Web Developer who's fascinated with UI design.
 --------------------------------------------------

 This GitHub is mainly to serve as a place to experiment and practice the skills I learn.